bahrus/deframe/README.md

 Because they're [iFrames](https://meowni.ca/posts/shadow-dom/).  iFrames are confined to a rectangle.
 They often end up loading the same JS libraries over and over again (at least in memory), which is wasteful.
 They're kind of clunky to work with when passing in objects and pushing out events.

 In fact, I mentioned a few things already that I'd like to take a second look at.
 One is that for heavy HTML content, the first paint time is much better than streaming it as a JS string.
 I also mentioned that setting display:none may reduce unnecessary rendering.
 It may be that total cpu will be increased by not setting display:none, but the user would prefer the earlier display anyway.  deframe deletes the iframe once it has been turned into a web component.
-Something I would strongly consider.

 Hopefully when (if?)
 HTML Modules become a thing, these difficult tradeoffs will seem laughably quaint.

+NB:  iFrames are also quite a bit more restrictive as far as cross-domain integration.

 ## Script References